shivashant25/Sentinel-with-XDR/labguide/part-01/lab05.md

    ![Picture 1](../media/image_46.png)

-### Task 3: Ingesting data to Sentinel from Microsoft Defender
+### Task 3: Ingesting data to Sentinel from Microsoft Defender for Endpoint

 1. For Microsoft Defender data to ingest to Sentinel you need to use the connectors provided by the Sentinel.